 The author-date system is attributed to eminent zoologist Edward Laurens Mark (1847-1946), Hersey professor of anatomy and director of Harvard’s zoological laboratory.
 It is widely agreed that the first evidence of Harvard referencing can be traced back to Mark’s landmark cytological paper (Chernin, 1988).
 The paper breaks away from previous uses of inconsistent and makeshift footnotes through its use of a parenthetical author-date reference accompanied by an explanatory footnote.

 A tribute dedicated to Mark in 1903 by 140 students credits Mark’s paper with having ‘introduced into zoology a proper fullness and accuracy of citation and a convenient and uniform method of referring from text to bibliography’ (Parker, 1903).
-Today Harvard referencing is widely considered one of the most accessible styles and, although it originated in biology, these days it is used across most subjects - particularly in the humanities, history and social science.
+Today Harvard referencing is widely considered one of the most accessible styles and, although it originated in biology, these days it is used across most subjects – particularly in the humanities, history and social science.
 This guide provides guidance on using the style, but is not officially associated with it.

 Due to its simplicity and ease of use, the Harvard format has become one of the most widely adopted referencing styles in the world.
 However, many universities offer their own unique Harvard style guide, and each has its own nuances when it comes to punctuation, order of information and formatting rules.
-UK university-specific styles are all available via Cite This For Me’s generator - simply go to the Cite This For Me website to login to your Cite This For Me account and search for the version you need.
+UK university-specific styles are all available via the Cite This For Me generator – simply go to the Cite This For Me website to login to your Cite This For Me account and search for the version you need.
 Make sure you apply consistency throughout your work.

 Key differences from previous Harvard referencing Cite Them Right editions: